 It is important to keep some variety in the metrics of measuring “significance.”
 Exchanges offering mainly cash equity services should conduct market operations such that they have important business with respect to at least one of the following metrics in line with the measurements of current members: market capitalization, trading turnover, market share (of at least 10% in contested markets), or the market capitalization/GDP ratio.

 A fixed-income exchange is evaluated based on the fair and transparent operations it conducts with these instruments; its significance to the local bond market must be shown.
 The futures and options exchanges in membership must demonstrate that their contracts lead in these segments.
 Importance to the local market is what needs to be shown, and the point is to demonstrate leadership in the public, regulated marketplace.

 2. Be regulated by a supervisory body, within a statutory framework

 Apart from being regulated and supervised by an independent, public authority, exchanges should also have their own specific responsibilities to regulate the markets and market participants.
-The WFE member must be licensed as an exchange.
+The WFE member must be licensed as an exchange or CCP.